Intel Optane Persistent Memory and kdb+¶

-Optane Memory is based on a new silicon technology, 3DX Point, which is significantly faster and more durable than existing storage media.
+Intel Optane PMem is based on a new silicon technology, 3D XPoint, which has low latency (memory like) attributes and is more durable than traditional NAND Flash.

-Optane technology was first unveiled in 2017, in the form of Optane DC SSD.
-By packaging 3DX Point in a Solid State Drive (SSD), Intel created a product many-times faster than the best devices (largely based on NAND Flash) that preceded it.
-However, the scale of performance improvement of 3DX Point brought another target into Optane’s sights – main memory.
+Intel Optane technology was first unveiled in 2017, in the form of Intel Optane SSD.
+By packaging 3DX Point in a Solid State Drive (SSD), Intel created a product with speeds faster than the other SSD devices (largely based on NAND Flash) that preceded it.
+However, the scale of performance improvement of 3DX Point brought another target into Intel’s sights – main memory.

-The technology that dominates main memory, DRAM, is fast to access, but small and very expensive.
-Storage (whether SSD or spinning disk) is large and cheap, but typically orders-of-magnitude slower to access.
+The technology that dominates main memory, DRAM, is order of magnitudes faster to access, but smaller in size and more cost per Byte than NAND flash.
+Storage (whether SSD or spinning disk) is large and cheap, but orders-of-magnitude slower to access.
 This has led to a significant gap in the memory-storage hierarchy:

 SRAM CPU cache L1, L2, L3 DRAM main memory SSD storage HDD archival